-Galop has provided over 25 years of advice, support, research and lobbying around the issues of LGBT policing.
+Galop has provided advice, support, research and lobbying around the issues of LGBT policing for over 30 years.
 Reflecting back on this history proves an inspiration in how far the gay communities (and the police) have come since the early days of intimidation and fear.

 Early Days: 1982-1984

 In the early 1980s the police operated with little accountability for their treatment of LGBT people.
 The gay community was seen as an easy target for arrests and intimidation.
 In June 1982 the Gay London Police Monitoring Group (GALOP) was created to expose the systematic harassment of the gay and lesbian communities by the police and to educate them about their rights.

 Initially a voluntary grouping of lawyers and interested parties providing a free service to gay men, funding from the Greater London Council subsequently allowed employment of two core workers; Galop’s first major achievement was to prove that the police were using agents provocateur to gain arrests and convictions of gay men.